DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-whereby the rich get richer, or the *knowledge gap hypothesis*, which posits that those with more resources gain skills and technologies before others, thus reaping advantages sooner and increasing rather than decreasing knowledge gaps in society.[^46] Van Duersen and van Dijk found that in the Netherlands, where internet adoption is near-ubiquitous (96 per cent of the population), capital-enhancing online opportunities are more likely to be taken up by those with higher
+whereby the rich get richer, or the *knowledge gap hypothesis*, which posits that those with more resources gain skills and technologies before others, thus reaping advantages sooner and increasing rather than decreasing knowledge gaps in society.[^46] Van Deursen and Van Dijk found that in the Netherlands, where internet adoption is near-ubiquitous (96 per cent of the population), capital-enhancing online opportunities are more likely to be taken up by those with higher